This week the Voznesensky Cultural Center has a full program of online activities that will keep you happy and busy almost every night.

 Register for these events through the Center’s Facebook page, which is also the best place to get news of upcoming projects.
 Note that the starting times for the events vary.

-More detailed information about the Center and some past events can be found on its site
+More detailed information about the Center and some past events can be found on its site.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.